YipingNUS/Fortify/README.md

 # Powerful Quotes

 > “Between stimulus and response, there is a space.
-In that space is our power to choose our response, and in our response lies our growth and our freedom.” - Victor Frankl, a renowned therapist and Holocaust survivor
+In that space is our power to choose our response, and in our response lies our growth and our freedom.”
+-- Victor Frankl, Holocaust survivor

 # Watch the lessons